thejoshwolfe/poaf/README.md

 and DEFLATE was chosen because it is the most widely implemented lossless compression algorithm in the world as of 2025;
 nearly every programming language standard library supports DEFLATE compression.

-This format includes crc32 checksums (also widely implemented in standard libraries) to guard against subtle and accidental corruption.
+This format includes CRC32 checksums (also widely implemented in standard libraries) to guard against subtle and accidental corruption.
 Every byte of data in an archive is included in some redundancy check.
-File names, types, and contents are hashed with crc32, and the remaining special bits in the `ArchiveHeader` and `ArchiveFooter` are covered by bespoke checksums or parity checks.
+File names, types, and contents are hashed with CRC32, and the remaining variable bits in the `ArchiveFooter` are covered by a bespoke checksum.

 Note that to guard against malicious corruption, an external cryptographically secure checksum should be used on the entire archive, which is out of scope for this specification.